 Pennsylvania’s criminal code distinguishes between hundreds of different offenses.
 In addition to the many misdemeanor offenses and felony offenses, there are also many crimes that can be prosecuted as misdemeanors or felonies depending on factors like the defendant’s criminal record, whether anyone was injured, the age of the victim, and other details.

-At the Law Offices of Lloyd Long, our knowledgeable and experienced criminal lawyers are qualified to handle a broad range of felony cases, from the preliminary arraignment stage all the way to trial and beyond, including appellate procedures and post-conviction relief.
-Serving Philadelphia and the surrounding suburbs, our defense attorneys handle felony sex crimes, felony violent crimes, felony financial crimes (“white collar crimes”), felony property crimes, felony drug crimes, felony weapons crimes, and many other offenses.
+At the Law Offices of Lloyd Long, our knowledgeable and experienced Philadelphia felony defense lawyers are qualified to handle a broad range of felony cases, from the preliminary arraignment stage all the way to trial and beyond, including appellate procedures and post-conviction relief.
+Serving Philadelphia and the surrounding suburbs, our Philadelphia felony defense attorneys handle felony sex crimes, felony violent crimes, felony financial crimes (“white collar crimes”), felony property crimes, felony drug crimes, felony weapons crimes, and many other offenses.
 Types of felony cases we handle include, but are not limited to, the following charges: